uowaep/CubiQuake/README.md

 - Download the appropriate client from FTEQW http://fte.triptohell.info/downloads and place it in your main CubiQuake directory.

 Note: If sharing the same FTE install with other mods, the default.fmf file should not be installed.

+### Updating
+Extract the new files into your install directory.
+It's always good idea to start from scratch when updating, but you shouldn't need to.
+If anything is broken try clearing the data dir first.
+If that doesn't help, start from a clean install.
+If that doesn't help run debug mode in FTEQCC and get some screenshots.

 ### Playing/Generation
 - Start FTEQW.